 6. Aspire Lounge Heathrow Terminal 5

-This is located by Gate A18 in Terminal 5 and is the worst airport lounge at London Heathrow with the worst food and drink selection, but it is the only lounge you will have access to if you don’t have an Amex Platinum Card and you are flying out of London Heathrow Terminal 5, and are not a high tier frequent flyer with British Airways or Oneworld and are flying in Economy or Premium Economy on British Airways.
+This is located by Gate A18 in Terminal 5 and is the worst airport lounge at London Heathrow with the worst food and drink selection.
+Still, the only lounge you will have access to if you don’t have an Amex Platinum Card and you are flying out of London Heathrow Terminal 5 and are not a high tier frequent flyer with British Airways or Oneworld and are flying in Economy or Premium Economy on British Airways.

 To access this lounge, you need a Priority Pass as Priority Pass members have access to the lounge as part of their membership, or you need to pay a horrendous £40 GBP per person at the door.
 I am not convinced that my cup of tea and salad with a couple of rolls that I usually consume (and would cost around £10 GBP at the sandwich shops like Pret a Manger at Heathrow) merit this access fee.
 Unless you plan to drink yourself silly with booze, I can’t imagine this lounge ever justifying such a high price tag.